mkreyman/silver_mother/README.md

 app.get_token('2zykyywQ5bcGAVzMbLUjW4hJSqm4rO')
 ```

 **NOTE: You only have 60 secs to retrieve your access token with that code.
-If you’re getting an “invalid grant” error, it simply mean the given authorization code has expired already.**
+If you’re getting an “invalid grant” error, it means that the given authorization code has expired already.**

 The `app.token` object would now have the following attributes: